ibm-cloud-docs/app-configuration/ac-integrate-sdk-python.md

    {: codeblock}

    where,
-   - configuration_file: Path to the JSON file which contains configuration details.
+   - configuration_file: Path to the JSON file, which contains configuration details.
-   - live_config_update_enabled: Set this value to `false` if the new configuration values shouldn't be fetched from the server.
+   - live_config_update_enabled: Set this value to `false` if new configuration values are not to be fetched from the server.
 Make sure to provide a proper JSON file in the `configuration_file` path.
 By default, this value is `enabled`.

-### Examples for using feature and property related APIs
+### Examples for using feature and property-related APIs
 {: #ac-python-example}

-Refer to the below examples for using the feature and property related APIs.
+Refer to the listed examples for using the feature and property-related APIs.

 #### Get single feature
 {: #ac-python-get-single-feature}